Mathews Petit Breezy

-The Mathews Petit Breezy is an American ultralight aircraft that was designed by Lyle Matthews in conjunction with his partners Al Petit and Kindall and Wink Turner.
+The Mathews Petit Breezy is an American ultralight aircraft that was designed by Lyle Mathews in conjunction with his partners Al Petit and Kindall and Wink Turner.
 It was made available in the form of plans for amateur construction.
 The aircraft was inspired by the larger RLU-1 Breezy.

 Design and development

 The Petit Breezy was designed to comply with the US FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 254 lb.
 The aircraft has a standard empty weight of 246 lb.
 It features a strut-braced high-wing, a single-seat, open cockpit, tricycle landing gear and a single engine in pusher configuration.

 The aircraft is made from riveted aluminum tubing, with the wings and tail covered in doped aircraft fabric.
 Its 30 ft span wing is supported by V-struts with jury struts.
 The wing features half-span ailerons.
 The tail is a strut-braced cruciform tail.
 The fuselage consists of an aluminum keel tube that runs from the nose wheel to the tail.
 The pilot is accommodated on an open seat mounted to the main keel tube and a second seat can be fitted under the wing.